USE OF PRIVATE INFORMATION POLICY (GDPR)

 WHO’S RESPONSIBLE FOR YOUR INFORMATION AT OUR COMPANY

 WHO HAS ACCESS TO INFORMATION ABOUT YOU

 When we store information in our own systems, only the people who need it have access.
 Our management team have access to everything you’ve provided, but individual employees have access to only what they need to do their job.

 Where we store your information in third-party services, we restrict access only to people who need it.
-We store passwords in Last Pass an encrypted password manager, use a different, randomly generated password for each service, and never use the same password twice.

 In accordance with UK and European law under the General Data Protection Regulation (GDPR), you have numerous rights regarding the personal data we hold about you, including:

 Right to confirmation – you have the right to know if we hold personal data that concerns you

 Right to access – you have the right to view and to obtain a copy of any personal data we hold that concerns you